LennyGonz/JavaScript-CheatSheet/README.md

 You'll notice we're invoking `ask()` from another location, but it doesn't matter...
-**It's not where I call it from, it's how I call it** By using `call()` I'm saying use this particular object (myContext) as your `this` keyword, and invoke the function in that context
+**It's not where I call it from, it's how I call it** By using `call()` - I'm saying use this particular object (myContext) as your `this` keyword, and invoke the function in that context
-So the `this` keyword in this particular case, will end up pointing at `myContext`.
+So the `this` keyword in this particular case, will end up pointing at `myContext`

 So you get that dynamically flexibilty.
 We can call that same `ask()` function, lots of different ways... and provide lots of different context objects for the `this` keyword to point at, thats the dynamic flexible reusability of the `this` keyword.